khanduri/docker-base_login_social/README.md

         - http://localhost:5454/
     - admin:
         - http://localhost:5454/admin/
         - User with id == 1 will be an admin.
-You should change that logic soon :)
+You should change that :)
     - trigger an email:
         - http://localhost:5454/send_email
     - template email: